New Miracle on Ice: As far-fetched as 1980 original

 That memorable connection to America’s most celebrated sports moment set the stage for Glickman’s role in what would later affectionately be called by those who experienced it, the “Schmiracle on Ice.”

-The amazing hockey story began in the spring of 2012, with Glickman applying for a coaching position on the USA hockey team, set to play in Israel’s 2013 Maccabiah Games, also fondly referred to as the Jewish Olympics.
+The amazing hockey story began in the spring of 2012, with Glickman assigned to an assistant coaching position on the USA hockey team, set to play in Israel’s 2013 Maccabiah Games, also fondly referred to as the Jewish Olympics.
 Maccabiah, sanctioned by the International Olympic Committee, is one of the three largest sporting events in the world, in 2013 hosting more than 10,000 Jewish athletes from 75 countries in 42 sports, with the opening ceremonies held in Jerusalem’s mammoth professional soccer stadium.

 When Glickman arrived at the U.S. tryouts in August of 2012, he was reassigned from his job as assistant coach of the 'open' team (18 years +) to head coach of the 40-and-over masters team.
 Initially elated, the reality of the challenge ahead of him would not sink in until several weeks later.